 Printed onsite on Milan's Piazza Cesare Beccaria, the 100-square-metre house was formed over the course of a week.
 Made up of 35 modules, the house features curved walls, a living area, bedroom, kitchen and bathroom.

-The walls were was built by a robot designed by Cybe Construction, a 3D printing company from Netherlands, using a special mix of concrete and additives developed by Italcementi, one of the world's largest cement suppliers.
+The walls were built by a robot designed by Cybe Construction, a 3D printing company from Netherlands, using a special mix of concrete and additives developed by Italcementi, one of the world's largest cement suppliers.
 The roof, windows and doors were added afterwards.

 The concrete mix is squeezed through the robot's nozzle like toothpaste from a tube, and each section of wall is built from the ground-up in layers.
 Arup stated that the full house was printed in just 48 hours effective time.